Climate Action

 Peak Cluster

-Tarmac also continues to be an active member of the South Wales Industrial Cluster (SWIC) and the Scottish Industrial Cluster (NECCUS) to collaborate and decarbonise the industry.
+Tarmac also continues to be an active member of both the South Wales Industrial Cluster (SWIC) and the Scottish Industrial Cluster (NECCUS) to collaborate and decarbonise the industry.

 ‘Cement 2 Zero’

-Reducing our carbon footprint
+Reducing our Carbon Footprint

 Tarmac: CO2 emissions by scope